symfony/symfony-docs/book/http_cache.rst

 the cache sends the cached response to the client, ignoring your application entirely.

-This type of cache is knows as an HTTP gateway cache and many exist such as `Varnish`_, `Squid in reverse proxy mode`_, and the Symfony2 reverse proxy.
+This type of cache is known as a HTTP gateway cache and many exist such as `Varnish`_, `Squid in reverse proxy mode`_, and the Symfony2 reverse proxy.

 .. index::